caremesh/fhirpatch/README.md

 let result = patcher.apply(resource);
 ```

-Note that the apply operations will always return the resource in the format in which they received it.
+Apply operations will always return the resource in the format in which they received it.
+The following
+formats are supported:

+* Javascript objects
+* JSON
+* XML

+The patcher will throw an exception whenever any of the following conditions obtains:

+1. The provided patch is not a valid FHIR parameters object.
+2. The provided patch isn't a valid FHIR patch.
+3. The path to be patched doesn't exist (except for delete operations).
+4. The required arguments for a given operation type are not present.
+5. The resource is invalid **before** patching.
+6. The resource is invalid **after** patching.

 ## Known Limitations